manoharan-neethu/neu-capstone-project-juego/readme.md

 ## Why is it called Chik-p?

-This project is dedicated to my 5 incredible partners-in-crime on the **ISSessions 2020-2021 Executive Team**.
+This project is dedicated to my 5 incredible partners-in-crime on the **juego2022 2020-2021 Executive Team**.
 They became lifelong friends and gave me what is undoubtedly one the best years of my life, one that I will remember forever.

 They are:
 - Cem **C**elen